 Evolved Constraints

 Contrary to the predictions of the Evolved Constraint hypothesis, breeding in the previous year had almost no effect on the probability that an individual would breed in the current year.
-These findings contrast with previous studies of hoary marmot breeding patterns (Barash 1974, Wasser and Barash 1983, Holmes 1984) in which biennial breeding was first suggested.
-However, the hypothesis of biennial breeding was derived primarily from observation of behavioral associations between adult female marmots, yearlings, and juveniles (Barash 1974), and from the observation that approximately half of all females successfully weaned young in a given year.
+This resultcontrasts with previous studies of hoary marmot breeding patterns (Barash 1974, Wasser and Barash 1983, Holmes 1984) in which biennial breeding was first suggested.
+However, the hypothesis of biennial breeding in hoary marmots was derived primarily from observation of behavioral associations between adult female marmots, yearlings, and juveniles, and not from data on the breeding success of individuals (Barash 1974).

-The latter finding is consistent with our estimate of breeding probability for mature (>3 years) females, which was close to 0.5 (Fig. 1).
-Hoary marmot breeding probabilities were also consistent between the two periods of our study (1999-2004 and 2007-2009).
-We were able to accurately predict the number of litters produced in 2007-2009 using models that were parameterized with data from 1999-2004 (Table 5).
+Although our conclusions differ, our results concur with earlier studies of hoary marmot population dynamics in that approximately half of all mature females bred or attempted to breed in any given year (Fig. 1).
+The fact that we were able to accurately predict the number of litters produced in 2007-2009 using models that were parameterized with data from 1999-2004 suggests that average breeding probability is also relatively consistent over time, even though environmental conditions and social group composition are not (Table 5).
 Hoary marmots do not produce multiple litters per year (Kyle et al. 2007), so the number of litters is a reasonable surrogate for the number of breeding females.
-This temporal consistency in breeding probability suggests that there is an intrinsic constraint on reproduction in hoary marmots, although the mechanism behind such a constraint is still unknown.
+Although hoary marmots do not appear to have evolved to be obligate biennial breeders, this temporal consistency in breeding probability suggests that there may be other intrinsic or evolved constraints on reproduction in hoary marmots Further investigation into the temporal and spatial extent of consistency in marmot breeding patterns, and the mechanisms driving this consistency, are warranted.

 Ecological Constraints